rafasegat/opensea-nft-react-gallery/Readme.md

 ## How to use

-First of all, your need to generate dataset json file to fetch NFT collection.
+First of all, you need to generate metadata json file to fetch NFT collection.
+You can generate it here: https://opensea-nft-json-generator-frontend.vercel.app/

+Copy and host this file in any directory in the cloud and copy the URL path, you will need it to send as `collection-metadata-url={your_url}`

 OpenSea API do not allow to retrieve more than 50 assets per request, so we will need to have a JSON file.

+## Installation

 `npm install opensea-nft-react-gallery`